evilnick/plakar.io/content/posts/2025-07_03/index.md

 But if the input is massive — say, multiple terabytes — it's impractical to process the entire data stream upfront just to compute token frequencies.
 Reading all the data before producing any output isn't viable in real-world pipelines.

 #### Streaming compression vs. Global context
 To address this, most compressors operate in streaming mode.
-They split the input into smaller chunks (blocks or windows), compute local frequencies within each, and build temporary codes or dictionaries on the fly.
+They split the input into smaller chunks (blocks or windows that often range between a few KB to several MB), compute local frequencies within each, and build temporary codes or dictionaries on the fly.

 This helps manage memory and compute, but comes at a cost: